lucanest/Phyloformer/README.md

 - For topologies generated under a birth-death model.
 The topologies used in the experiments reported in the manuscript were generated under the populate function of the ete3 package.
-We are still investigating the possible cause of the reasons of this discrepancy.
+We are still investigating the possible reasons for this discrepancy.

 We are making the trained models available for transparency and would be very interested to hear about cases where these models